-While the most well known images and symbols used on classic slot machines are sevens, cherries, bells and bars, there have been a whole host of other themes mapped on to the classic slot machine.
-Some machines get extremely creative, substituting strange and fun symbols onto the slot reels, the entire machine is often painted in the accompanying theme.
+While the most well-known images and symbols used on classic slot machines are sevens, cherries, bells and bars, there have been a whole host of other themes mapped on to the classic slot machine.
+Some machines get extremely creative, substituting strange and fun symbols on slot reels, the entire machine is often painted in the accompanying theme.
 Different styles and designs turn regular classic slot machines into strange and quirky entities, especially in online slots with motifs like alien invasions, billiards, spy games, shoot outs, gold rushes and game show themes to name but a few.

 Most classic slot machines began their evolution accepting pennies and nickels.
-Over the years, slot machines were upgraded to begin accepting larger coins, like dimes, then quarters and on up to silver dollars.
-But forget silver dollars, these days most new slot machines built in the classic style accept bills, and may not even accept coins anymore.
+Over the years, slot machines went through upgrades to begin accepting larger coins, like dimes, then quarters and on up to silver dollars.
+But forget silver dollars, these days most new slot machines in the classic style accept bills, and may not even accept coins anymore.

 This Mills Hi Top has been completely restored and is in, top shape.
 These photos of show the mechanism and the inside of the machine as well as the left and back sides of this fabulous antique machine.

-Do you currently have or perhaps considering obtaining a slot machine but have no idea what it is?
-We can help you find information needed to identify your particular machine.
+Do you have or perhaps considering obtaining a slot machine but have no idea what it is?
+We can help you find information needed to assist in identifying your particular machine.

 We will do a Case Study and Research on your Slot Machine.
 Purchase this service, and then Email a few photos of your slot machine to:Info please include the machines model number, if it has one, and serial number if you can find it, (look on the top right of the machine or on a paper inspection notice inside, or maybe a label on the reel mechanism or metal tag on the outside, for the serial and or model number, and we will dig through all the information we have available, including photo’s of the proper colors, any original type sales flyers, history information, value information, we strive to be as accurate as possible so the more information such as pictures, numbers will increase our accuracy, the Serial Numbers are very important in pinpointing the year the machine was made.
 When our Case study is complete, we will copy and scan everything we find and email it to you in a PDF format.
 Please allow at least a week for this research, and if It’s a weird model or one of a kind model, and we can’t find anything on it within that time, we will refund your money.
 Please note, on some machines this will be quite a lot of information coming to you, and on other machines, there may not be, all that much information available on it, but in either case, we will research it to the fullest of our ability. $39.95The Sugar Shack P.O.
 Box 55531 Shoreline Washington, 98155.

 Soon, we will be adding more information to help you identify your slot machines, upright,reel machine, goose-neck type machine, escalator type, half top, or high top, console type, slot machine or trade stimulator type machine, and other information helpful to you.
-We hope to provide information on where you can obtain parts and new reel strips, the definition of a reel mechanism or hopper, coin sliders and other useful information to help you learn your slot machines.
-We encourage you to join our forum where you can ask questions, get information and assistance.
+We hope to give information on where you can get parts and new reel strips, the definition of a reel mechanism or hopper, coin sliders and other useful information to help you learn your slot machines.
+We urge you to join our forum where you can ask questions, get information and help.
 When joining please use your real email address since we do approve membership requests to keep spammers away.